-Presently the people of BC use pharma: the HPOA enables Pharma and other non-state corporate actors-with the aid of state powers and resources-to use the people.
+Presently the people of BC use pharma; the HPOA enables Pharma and other non-state corporate actors-with the aid of state powers and resources-to use the people.

-Conclusion

-The Health Professions and Occupations Act is a danger to Rights, Democracy, the Rule of Law, and personalized consent-based health care.
-The HPOA must be repealed or recalled.
+The HPOA is a danger to

+Rights, Democracy, the Rule of Law, Personalized Consent-based Health Care.

+The HPOA must be repealed or recalled